Skip to content

 acme_warehouse.staging__eu_central__stripe.charges | 2026-03-29T22:15:00Z | 2026-03-30T10:01:32Z

 Manage named virtual branches.
-A branch is the persistent, named analogue of --shadow mode: it records a schema_prefix in the state store and, when rocky plan --branch <name> + rocky apply <plan-id> is invoked (or the legacy rocky run --branch <name> alias), every model target has the prefix applied.
+A branch is the persistent, named analogue of --shadow mode: it records a schema_prefix in the state store and, when rocky plan --branch <name> + rocky apply <plan-id> is invoked (or the single-step rocky run --branch <name> alias), every model target has the prefix applied.
 Schema-prefix branches work uniformly across every adapter today; warehouse-native clones (Delta SHALLOW CLONE, Snowflake zero-copy CLONE) are a follow-up.

 Terminal window